sara5521/Penetration-Testing-Tools/service-enumeration/mysql/metasploit.md

 ```

 🔍 **Interpretation:**
-- Identifies directories where files can be written
+- Identifies writable directories on the target.
-- If `/tmp` or `/root` are writable, attackers can upload **malicious files or scripts**
+- Writable directories can be abused by attackers to upload or store files.
-- Writable directories can lead to **privilege escalation or persistence**
+- This is a critical finding because it can lead to persistence or privilege escalation.

 ### 📂 How to Test Writable Directories
 If a directory is marked as writable, you can try creating a test file: